OUR GOATS

 _HEIC.png)

 Our rhôs pasture needs grazing to maintain it and to keep the brambles and willows under control.
-In good years the horses graze here in the summer, but in wet years that simply isn't enough to look after it.
+In good years the horses graze here in the summer, but in wet years that simply isn't possible and it just isn't enough to look after it.
 We were puzzled what to do until we discovered Old English goats.
-This breed is closely related to wild goats and they can therefore cope with the wet conditions in Wales, unlike other goat breeds which need to come in in wet weather.
+This breed is closely related to wild goats and they can therefore cope well with the wet conditions in Wales, unlike other goat breeds which need to come in in wet weather.
 There are only around 100 breeding females in existence, so this is a very rare breed indeed.

 The goats' grazing is controlled by NoFence collars, a sort of audible electric fence which can be moved on an app.
 This means we can control exactly where they graze on a day to day basis to maximise their positive impact on the rhôs.